wp-plugins/formidable/readme.txt

 * PRO: Allow a blank option for multiselect data from entries fields when set to autocomplete
 * PRO: Adjust imported created and updated times from server setting to UTC
 * PRO: Switch time field generation from javascript to php
+* PRO: Allow [if created-at less_than="-1 month"]
+* PRO: Added frm_default_field_opts hook
+* PRO: Only show "create entry in form" box if user has permission to create entries

 = 1.07.01 =
 * Added for attribute to labels for newly created fields